Hills: Aonach Eagach (Meall Dearg and Sgorr nan Fionnaidh)

-After the rocky down-climb, it didn’t take long for us to reach Meall Dearg, the first Munro.
+After the rocky down-climb, it didn’t take long for us to reach the first

-We stopped for a short break at the summit of Meall Dearg and took a number of photos.
-We also had a chat with the group we had met during the ascent of Am Bodach, who were roped-up for the traverse.
+We stopped for a short break at the summit and took a number of photos.
+We also had a chat with the group we had met during the ascent of Am Bodach, who were roped-up for the

 Rachel at the summit of Meall Dearg:

-Rachel and myself at the summit of Meall Dearg:
+Rachel and I at the summit of Meall Dearg:

 Roped party at the summit of Meall Dearg:

-From the summit of Meall Dearg, we could see the pinnacles that awaited us.
+From the summit of Meall Dearg, we could see the pinnacles ahead.

 The pinnacles of the Aonach Eagach beyond Meall Dearg: